 - Low self-confidence

-- Poor academic performance, including study skills, learning disabilities and test taking anxiety
+- Poor academic performance, including study skills and test taking anxiety

-- Relationship difficulties with family, friends or romantic partners
+- Relationship difficulties with family, friends and roommates

 - Balancing responsibilities- academic, personal and social